-- The user is imported via Custom Contact Forms with the “Send login information” checkbox selected.
+- The user is added via Custom Contact Forms with the “Send email with login information” checkbox selected.

-- Verified: User confirmed their email address, has SSO access, and can log into CentralReach.
+- Verified: User exists in SSO, has confirmed their email address, and can log into CentralReach.

-- Contact: Does not have access to SSO or CentralReach.
+- Contact: Does not exist in SSO and cannot log into CentralReach.

 - This occurs when:

-- Contacts imported via a default intake form (preconfigured form in CR) automatically gain this status.
+- Contacts imported via a default intake form (preconfigured form in CR).

-- Contacts created via custom contact forms were created without the “Send login information” checkbox selected.
+- Contacts created via custom contact forms were created without any of the checkboxes selected.

-- Contacts that previously had SSO access, but have been manually removed also have this status.
+- Contacts that previously had SSO access, but have been manually removed.

-- To access CR: Admins must “Convert to user” from the Basics section of their Profile, after adding a DOB, to provide user access.
+- To access CR: Admins must “Convert to user” from the Basics section of their Profile, to provide user access.
 This changes the status to “Unverified.”
 Follow the Unverified steps above to grant access to CentralReach.

 Please note, users can only: